mattmanning/mattmanning.github.com/_posts/2011-11-29-Run-Your-Jekyll-Site-On-Heroku.md

     run Rack::Jekyll.new

-Finally, modify your Procfile to run the your new Rack app.
+Finally, modify your Procfile to run your new Rack app.
 With Thin, mine looks like this:

     web: bundle exec thin start -p $PORT -e $RACK_ENV